holdonprojekt/holdon_next/README.md

 ## Project Highlights

 - App Router structure with locale-aware routes (`/hu`, `/en`) and automatic redirect from `/`.
-- Tailwind CSS utility styling with a small layer of custom components to mirror the legacy layout.
+- Tailwind CSS utility styling with a small layer of custom components to mirror the original layout.
 - Server-rendered rich text sections fed by `src/locales/{lang}/common.json` while press content lives in `src/content/press.ts`.
 - Responsive navigation with an accessible mobile menu, localized hero scroll hint, and embed support for the Instagram hashtag feed.